-- The members of FYEG Executive Committee are entitled to a monthly allowance up - to a maximum of 100 EUR per month.
-The FYEG EC members are free to claim the - allowance depending on their need. - The allowance is meant to cover preparation and participation in the following - meetings: - 818 FYEG activities, including regular EC meetings; - EGP Committee Meetings and Councils; - Study Visits to Member Organisations approved by the EC; - Other events or meetings approved by the EC. - In addition to the monthly allowance, Executive Committee members are entitled - to reimbursement for their costs for travel, accommodation, food and child care - costs when travelling, in accordance with the FYEG reimbursement rules.
+The members of FYEG Executive Committee are entitled to a monthly allowance up to a maximum of 100 EUR per month.
+The FYEG EC members are free to claim the allowance depending on their need.

+- The allowance is meant to cover preparation and participation in the following meetings: - 823 FYEG activities, including regular EC meetings;

+824 EGP Committee Meetings and Councils;

+Study Visits to Member Organisations approved by the EC;

+Other events or meetings approved by the EC.

-- Reimbursement for expenses while travelling can only cover expenses for up to the limit of 1 day before and 1 day after the event/meeting. - The EC member in question makes sure the allowance is declared in line with the - fiscal rules of their country of fiscal residence.
-FYEG declines responsibility - for any tax liability. - Annex 1: Organisation of the General Assembly
+In addition to the monthly allowance, Executive Committee members are entitled to reimbursement for their costs for travel, accommodation, food and child care costs when travelling, in accordance with the FYEG reimbursement rules.
+Reimbursement for expenses while travelling can only cover expenses for up to the limit of 1 day before and 1 day after the event/meeting.

+The EC member in question makes sure the allowance is declared in line with the fiscal rules of their country of fiscal residence.
+FYEG declines responsibility for any tax liability.

+Annex 1: Organisation of the General Assembly

-Application Requirements & Procedures for Candidates
+- Application Requirements & Procedures for Candidates - 839 Applicant Organisations

-- 834 Applicant Organisations - Organisations that are applying to become an Associate, Candidate or Full Member - of the Federation of Young European Greens should send their application to the - 837 Executive Committee before the deadlines set in the Internal Rules and - 838 Procedures. - Their application shall contain: - a letter signed by their board stating the reason and motivation for their application - a copy of the original statutes and a translated version in English - a copy of their political platform (or comparable document) and a translated version in English - a filled-in questionnaire provided to them by the Executive Committee that includes questions on the number of its members, age limit, list of activities, budget and all other possibly relevant information. - 848 Executive Committee candidates - 849 Candidates for the Executive Committee shall provide in their application form:

-- Filled-in application form that will be made available online - A motivation letter, - An Outline of their plans are for the organisation or their vision for FYEG - Detailed CV

-- Candidates must be proposed by their member organisation and seconded by another FYEG member organisation. - One nomination letter from the Member Organisation they belong to.
+Organisations that are applying to become an Associate, Candidate or Full Member of the Federation of Young European Greens should send their application to the Executive Committee before the deadlines set in the Internal Rules and Procedures.

+Their application shall contain:

+• a letter signed by their board stating the reason and motivation for their application

+847 a copy of the original statutes and a translated version in English 848 849 a copy of their political platform (or comparable document) and a translated version in English 850 851 852 a filled-in questionnaire provided to them by the Executive Committee that includes questions on the number of its members, age limit, list of activities, budget and all other possibly relevant information.
+853 Executive Committee candidates 854 Candidates for the Executive Committee shall provide in their application form: 855 • Filled-in application form that will be made available online 856 • A motivation letter, 857 858 An Outline of their plans are for the organisation or their vision for FYEG 859 • Detailed CV 860 861 Candidates must be proposed by their member organisation and seconded by another FYEG member organisation.
+862 863 864 865 866 867 868 One nomination letter from the Member Organisation they belong to.
 If that is not possible the Member Organisation, of which the candidate is from, must provide an explanation for the rejection of nomination and the possible candidate has the right to provide a letter of justification.
 The letter will be shared with the delegates of the General Assembly.
-The General Assembly will decide, through a vote by two-third majority, whether this person is admitted as a candidate or not. - 864 Multiple positions holding - FYEG strives to have non-cumulation of positions. - Executive Committee members have to be able to combine their commitments to FYEG with whatever other tasks they may have.
-Candidates to the Executive Committee have to lay open what other mandates and functions they have. - 869 Secretary General candidates: - Secretary General candidates' application must include: - a CV the contact details of two references, preferably employers, supervisors or tutors
+The General Assembly will decide, through a vote by two-third majority, whether this person is admitted as a candidate or not.

+FYEG strives to have non-cumulation of positions.

+Executive Committee members have to be able to combine their commitments to FYEG with whatever other tasks they may have.
+Candidates to the Executive Committee have to lay open what other mandates and functions they have.

+Secretary General candidates:

+875 Secretary General candidates' application must include:

+876 • a CV